Written by Raisinberry

 You just have to win the [fill-in-the blank] challenge so you can go to the [Whatever is Clever] Party at Leadership Conference!
 That’s not going to happen if you sit around reading Pink Truth!

 You must have a sick and twisted curiosity, because you return to that awful website more than once.
 You want to know if there is any scoop.
 You see a headline that reads: Mary Kay sales directors lie about their income.
 The post is an analysis of commission versus business expenses.
 You realize you haven’t tracked your income very well, since you are always looking to a future income.
 But you are so excited about your tax deductions every year that help you get back most of your husbands withholding tax!
 It doesn’t really dawn on you that the tax refund is coming to you because you’re actually losing money in Mary Kay.

 No matter, you know you are averaging a good wage for part time work.
 So many women make executive-level incomes in Mary Kay.
 That’s where you are headed.
 You do not believe the Pink Truth article about sales director income.
-You look at the Applause Magazine and count up the names of all the Directors listed with commission checks of $6,000 a month and up.
-There are about 332 of them, including the National Sales Directors.
+You look at the Applause Magazine and see that the top 400 directors are making about $5,000 and above.
+Only 400

-$6,000 a month in commissions would be $72,000 per year before chargebacks, room rentals, prizes, director suit, travel, office expenses, advertising, supplies, gifts, packaging, newsletter, postage, internet, phone, and all the little stuff we tend to overlook.
-After expenses, that $6,000 per month director is probably only making $50,000 to $60,000.
+$5,000 a month in commissions would be $60,000 per year before chargebacks, room rentals, prizes, director suit, travel, office expenses, advertising, supplies, gifts, packaging, internet, phone, and all the little stuff we tend to overlook.
+After expenses, that $5,000 per month director is probably only making $45,000.

 Wait a minute.
-332 is only 2% of the 14,000 directors.
-Less than 2% of the top 2% are making an executive level income???
-So 98% of sales directors in Mary Kay are not making this executive income?
+That is only 3% of the directors.
+Less than 3% of the top 2% are making an executive level income???
+So 97% of sales directors in Mary Kay are not making this executive income?